 Once you and your baby get the hang of breastfeeding, you may find a convenient way to get around is to wear them facing you in a sling or carrier on your chest.
 That way, you can simply lower the sling or carrier on one side, making breastfeeding on the go a lot easier.

-Which? has reviewed the most popular carriers and slings, so you can find the one that’s best for you and your baby.
+We have reviewed the most popular carriers and slings, so you can find the one that’s best for you and your baby.

 It’s also a good idea to put a couple of extra breast pads, muslin cloths and a spare top in your changing bag when you head out, so you’re prepared in case of extra leaks or your baby being sick after feeds.